haltugyildirim/haltugyildirim.github.io/_pages/about.md

   - /about.html
 ---

 I am trained as an experimental physicist.
 In my latest work I had the role of Research Data Engineer in Paul-Drude-Institut Berlin.
 Before that, I was working as a scientific engineer in the Institute for Astrophysics Potsdam.
 I am interested in experimental & computational condensed matter physics and related instrumentation.
-Lately, I also developed some skills around self-hosting, Linux adminstration and container technology.
+Lately, I also developed some skills around self-hosting, Linux administration and container technology.

 I graduated with a M.Sc. in Physics from Freie Universität Berlin with the thesis title "Spin- and Momentum-Resolved Electron Dynamics of Topological Surface States" where I investigated the topological surface state of $Sb_2Te_3$ with Angle-Resolved Time of Flight(ARTOF) experiments.
 During that time, also I worked on system design for spin resolution momentum microscopy by designing a UHV chamber and a crystal holder of the spin filter.